-Principles of Dance III and IV Course Number: FD133/FD143
+Principles of Dance III and IV

+Course Number: FD133/FD143

-Prerequisites: Mastery of dance skills and teacher recommendation
+Prerequisites: Mastery of dance skills and

+teacher recommendation

-Students use advanced skills and techniques through composition and efficiency of dance.
+Description: Students use advanced skills and techniques through composition and efficiency of dance.
 Individual and group choreography are stressed.
 Participants perform in large group formats, select small groups, and solo performances.

-Dance Team I-IV Course Numbers: FD212/FD222/ FD232/FD242 Offered in: 9-12 Credits: 1 per course audition only
+Dance Team I-IV

+Course Numbers: FD212/FD222/ FD232/

+FD242
-Level: On level Prerequisite: Selection by

-Dance Team courses are designed for the advanced dance student.
+Prerequisite: Selection by audition only Description: Dance Team courses are designed for the advanced dance student.
 Advanced dance technique and creative expression are taught as each relates to performance in large groups, ensembles of various sizes, and individually.
 Students participate extensively in competitions and performances throughout the year.
 Students are required to purchase supplies and materials; cost may vary depending on the program and level of study.
 Dance Team members are required to participate in all practices and performances.
 Practices begin in August and continue throughout the school year.
 Students are selected for the Dance Team through a rigorous audition process.
 Students enrolled in Dance Team I will receive one PE substitution credit for their participation in the course.